hardyoyo/RodmanPottingerCookbook/recipes/MiddleEasternLentilSoup.md

 for 5 minutes on sauté mode.
 If using stove top, use a regular soup pot.
 Add the lentils and water, mix well ensuring you scrape the bottom of the pot, and secure the instant pot lid.
 If using stove top, cover the pot.
 If using Instant Pot, pressure cook for 15 minutes.
-The Instant Pot will take approximately 10-15 minutes to come to pressurei.
 If using stove top, allow it to boil for 40-60 minutes until the vegetables are soft.
 Adjust the liquid and salt half way through.
 For the Instant Pot, manually release the pressure valve and blend the soup using an immersion blender.
 For the stove top, you can